 Long-term impacts, typical of dredging projects, would be expected from the Proposed Action.
 Approximately 75,000 CY of material would be dredged from the project's dredging footprint to achieve a maximum depth of -10 feet MLLW in the Wormley Creek Channel.
 Dredged material from the outer portion of the channel would be transported via hydraulic pipeline to the shoreline directly northwest of Wormley Creek Channel, adjacent to the USCG-TRACEN property, for beneficial use.
-Once the shoreline placement site reaches capacity the remaining dredged material from the outer portion of the channel and all of the dredged material from the inner portion of the channel and all of the dredged material from the inner portion of the channel and potential from the inner portion of the ween April 1st through November 30th to avoid any potential impacts to overwintering blue crabs in WTAPS.
+Once the shoreline placement site reaches capacity the remaining dredged material from the outer portion of the channel and all of the dredged material from the inner portion of the channel will be transported via barge and/or scow to WTAPS for overboard placement between April 1st through November 30th to avoid any potential impacts to overwintering blue crabs in WTAPS.